cloudedbats/cloudedbats/README.md

 But we can use Machine/Deep Learning to work with huge amounts of recorded data without the need for established reference libraries of sound.
 Instead of using reference libraries we can use the computers to group together similar sounds from a huge dataset and the bat specialist only have to check some of them.

 Working with Machine/Deep Learning is a craftsmanship where you need to practice your skills.
 It's probably takes as long to get skilled in this area as it does to become a skilled bat worker.
+We still need a lot of HI, Human Intelligence, to use it in the right way, and garbage in will produce garbage out, as always.

 Book: "Hands-On Machine Learning with Scikit-Learn and TensorFlow" by Aurelien Geron.

 Courses: There are many available at https://www.coursera.org/ (but so far I have only followed the shorter ones embedded in "gcp-data-machine-learning" mentioned below.)

-#### What's happening right now:

-Updated 2018-03-18: I'm still reading and trying to learn.
-AI, Artificial Intelligence, like Machine/Deep Learning is a kit of extremely powerful tools to be used.
-But we still need a lot of HI, Human Intelligence, to use it in the right way, and garbage in will produce garbage out, as always.

 ### 8. Storage and processing in the cloud